 It is also important to recognize that later additions can acquire significance in their own right even if the later addition is more modern in style.
-For instance, a commercial structure built in 1895 may have had a Streamline Modern storefront added in 1942-even though the storefront is stylistically different than the rest of the building, the storefront itself may have acquired significance for being a particularly good example of the style.
+For instance, a commercial structure built in 1895 may have had a Streamline Modern storefront added in 1942 - even though the storefront is stylistically different than the rest of the building, the storefront itself may have acquired significance for being a particularly good example of the style.
 Historic surveys can help a community recognize these nuances and better plan for the preservation of their buildings.

 Finally, when determining what is historic it is important to keep in mind that large collections of intact resources, even if they are not high style architecture, can, together, become significance based upon the cohesion of the collection.
-For instance, Birmingham has large neighborhoods of 1940s-era Minimal Traditional style homes on the eastern side of the city.
+For instance, Eco City is a neighborhood in Birmingham containing a collection of modest bungalows built in the early 1900s.
+Birmingham also has large neighborhoods of 1940s-era Minimal Traditional style homes on the eastern side of the city.
 These resources may not have high style details or monumental scale but, taken together, they tell an important piece of American history of the post-WWII development of the suburbs.
 These common resources gain significance based upon the cohesiveness of the neighborhood, the landscape, and the quintessential architectural features even if those features are simple stylistic elements.